petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md

 ## Choosing a Style Book for a Page

 If you do not choose a specific Style Book for a page, the page uses the Style Book for the [Master Page](../../creating-pages/defining-headers-and-footers/master-page-templates.md).
-If neither are set, the page uses the default Style Book for the Site.
+If neither is set, the page uses the default Style Book for the Site.

 ```{note}
 From Liferay 7.4 U10+ and GA14+, every Site has at least one Style Book available called *Styles from Theme*.
 This Style Book uses the token definition defined in the theme, with all of the default values.
 This Style Book cannot be edited, and it is the default used for the Site if no other Style Book is configured.